 New South Wales energy and emissions reduction agreement

 On 31 January 2020, the Hon Scott Morrison MP, Prime Minister, and the Hon Gladys Berejiklian MP, Premier of New South Wales, signed an agreement, worth more than $2 billion, committing both governments to collaborate on a number of initiatives that will:

 - increase gas and electricity supply in New South Wales by encouraging investment

 - improve grid security by supporting transmission interconnection and network access

-- and support emissions reduction projects that deliver genuine abatement.
+- support emissions reduction projects that deliver genuine abatement.

-The Australian Government is focussed on ensuring Australian consumers have a secure and reliable energy source at the lowest cost.
-State deals will complement other actions the government is currently implementing to lower energy costs and meet or emissions reduction targets.
+The Australian Government is focused on ensuring Australian consumers have a secure and reliable energy source at the lowest cost.
+State and territory deals will complement other actions the government is currently implementing to lower energy costs and meet or emissions reduction targets.